feathersjs/docs/api/hooks-common.md

 > **ProTip** Use the `paramsFromClient` hook instead.
 It does exactly the same thing as `client` but is less likely to be deprecated.

-Only the `hook.params.query` object is transferred to the server from a Feathers client, for security among other reasons.
+Only the `context.params.query` object is transferred to the server from a Feathers client, for security among other reasons.
-However if you can include a `hook.params.query.$client` object, e.g.
+However if you can include a `context.params.query.$client` object, e.g.

 ```js
 service.find({